 I am finding hoverflies increasingly fascinating, many species are attractive to look at, occur in different shapes and sizes and often having striking colours and patterns.
-They are particularly associated with flowers, from which they take nectar and pollen, which means I can combine my love of wildflowers with spotting the different species of hoverfly that feed on them.
+My main interest is in trying to build up a picture and try to understand the relationships between the elements of differing habitats, so coming to recognise the hoverflies I see and learning more about them and their lifecycles is a part of that.
+Happily, many are strongly associated with flowers, from which the adults take nectar and pollen, which means I can combine my love of wildflowers with noting the different species of hoverfly that feed on them.

-My hoverfly identification bible is Britain’s Hoverflies by Stuart Ball & Roger Morris ISBN 978-0-691-16441-0 and much of the descriptive text of species is taken from there.
-Photographs are all my own work though, so please ask if you’d like to use any of them; I’m unlikely to say no, but always appreciate the courtesy!
+Photographs are all my own work, so please ask if you’d like to use any of them; I’m unlikely to say no, but always appreciate the courtesy!

-A large tribe composed of 18 genera including nearly one third of our species and some of the most colourful and familiar of our hoverflies, most of which are moderate to large in size and have an abdominal pattern of black-and-yellow stripes or spots.
+A large tribe of hoverflies that is composed of 18 genera which includes nearly a third of our species and some of the most colourful and familiar of our hoverflies.
+Most of these are medium to large in size and have distinctive abdominal patterns of black-and-yellow stripes or spots.